tomysaman/cf-lnav-cfml-logger-format/readme.md

   - `:filter-in` and `:filter-out` to filter the log content
   - `:comment` to comment on a line, `:clear-comment` to remove
   - `:tag` to tag a line, `:un-tag` to remove, `:delete-tags` to remove tag(s)
-  - `:save-session` to save the current stage/config to a named session, and use `:load-session` to load and apply it
+  - `:save-session` to save the current stage/config to a named session, and use `:load-session` to load it back
 - lnav will use a session to remember your commands such filter-in/out and markers.
 You can use `ctrl + r` to reset the session
 - `;` to run SQL query on the log data.
-Do a `select * from cflog` to see what column names we can use for query, some of them are:
+Do a `select * from cflog` to see what column names you can use for query, some of them are:
   - `log_time`, `log_level`, `log_mark`, `log_comment`, `log_tag`
 - Use `tab` to go into filter panel (use `q` to exist the panel), and while in the filter panel:
-  - `i` to add a filter-in, `o` to add a filter-out, `t` to flip your filter (filter IN <-> filter OUT), `spacebar` to enable/disable the filter
+  - `i` to add a filter-in, `o` to add a filter-out, `t` to flip your filter (e.g. filter IN becomes filter OUT and vice versa), `spacebar` to enable/disable the filter
 - If the views contains multiple files, use `f` to go to next file
 - Change theme (default themes are: default, eldar, grayscale, monocai, night-owl, solarized-dark, and solarized-light)
   - `:config /ui/theme/ <theme_name>`